Jordan Eberle: Seattle Kraken

 Eberle began the 2023–24 season reunited with McCann and Beniers on the Kraken's top line and power play unit.
 He accumulated one goal and three assists over his first 13 games of the season before suffering a cut to his leg from a skate blade during practice.
 As a pending unrestricted free agent, there was speculation as to whether Eberle would be traded leading up to the 2024 NHL trade deadline.
 On March 8, 2024, he signed a two-year, $9.5 million contract extension with Seattle.
 A few days later, on March 12, Eberle played in his 1,000th career NHL game against the Vegas Golden Knights.
 The traditional awarding of the silver stick as well as other gifts was saved for the Kraken's March 14 game against the Washington Capitals.

 On October 8, 2024, at the start of the 2024–25 season, Eberle was named the second captain in Kraken history, filling the vacancy left by Mark Giordano.
 He played 16 games, recording six goals and five assists, before suffering an injury on November 14 against the Chicago Blackhawks.
 As a result of the injury, he underwent pelvic surgery and was expected to miss three months.
 Eberle returned to the Kraken lineup on February 22.

+On March 6, 2026, the Kraken and Eberle agreed to a two-year, $11 million contract extension, with Seattle citing Eberle as a leader of the franchise.